* Losses Associated with Natural Disasters

 Closing of a Department/Division/Segment

 The closing of a division or department is not an instantaneous event.
 It often takes months to transpire including finishing up existing contracts or work in process.
-So a division termination is really a two step process.
+A division termination is really a two step process.
 The first step covers actual costs to close out during the physical termination period.
 It is wise to identify as many outstanding issues during this step and either quantify or pay the value during this period.
 This reduces the complexity involved in estimating costs in step two.

 The second step begins in the final month of the physical termination period.
 During this period costs that must be paid in the future directly related to the division closing are estimated.
 Hopefully many of these costs were included during step one above (step one costs are included in either cost of sales or regular expenses).
 It is during this step that any estimated closing costs are identified as an extraordinary item.